 So, we talked about how amazing rekenreks are, but now let’s talk about actual activities and resources that you can implement and use in your classroom.

-Use the dots to scroll through these awesome resources.
+Use the arrows and dots to scroll through these awesome resources.
 Did I mention that they are all FREE?

 Rekenreks are so versatile in the fact that they can be used during whole group work, centers, and even independent work.
 Once you’ve moved to the representational stage of instruction, use the rekenrek task cards in centers for students to practice addition and subtraction, or even during whole group instruction as a way to mentally solve problems.
 While I love structured math activities, I also believe the best way for students to learn math is through manipulatives.
 Let students become familiar with the rekenrek through hands-on discovery and observation and your guided questioning.
 Students can “play” and come to realize for themselves the knowledge we want them to learn.
 I promise it will be more meaningful!
 It will help them make lasting connections across mathematical concepts, and it will help math make sense!